WeTransfer/image_vise/SECURITY.md

 ## Protection for remote URLs from HTTP(s) origins

 Only URLs referring to permitted hosts are going to be permitted for fetching.
-If there are no host added, any remote URL is going to cause an exception.
+If there are no hosts added, any remote URL is going to cause an exception.
 No special verification for whether the upstream must be HTTP or HTTPS is performed at this time.